 You choose a cover amount to suit you, and pay ongoing premium payments, usually fortnightly or monthly.
-In the event of claim, your beneficiary will receive your cover amount.
+In the event of a claim, your beneficiary will receive your cover amount.

 Can I buy funeral insurance for my parents?

 Yes - As long as your parents are Australian residents under the age of 79 you’re eligible to apply for Seniors Funeral Insurance.